Best executive cars 2021

 4. Tesla Model 3

-Not only did the Tesla Model 3 win Best Electric Car of the Year at the 2019 Auto Express New Car Awards, it took home Car of the Year as well.
+Not only did the Tesla Model 3 win Best Electric Car of the Year at the Auto Express New Car Awards in 2019, it took home Car of the Year as well.
 In 2020, it continued its success with the Best Compact Executive Car title and the award for Best Premium Electric Car.

 If you think about the industry-leading technology featured on the Model 3 and the way performance, style, and practicality are packaged in an electric car for the first time, the abundance of awards is not surprising.